gpittarelli/umd-lpc1769/README.md

     -mthumb
     -T ../Platform/LPC1769.ld

-Note the linker script `LPC1769.ld` in the `Platform` directory, which can be exchanged for `LPC1769_semihosting.ld` in order to build against the Newlib library for semihosting.
+Note the linker script `LPC1769.ld` in the `Platform` directory. `LPC1769_semihosting.ld` is used instead when semihosting is enabled.

 ### Booting the LPC-Link